Who We Are

 Apply to be a Graduate Student Affiliate

-The Chicago Center on Democracy’s 2018-19 Annual Report summarizes our activities over the past year, describes our history and structure, and provides an overview of some of our ongoing projects.
+The Chicago Center on Democracy’s 2019-20 Annual Report summarizes our activities over the past fiscal year, describes our structure, and provides an overview of some of our ongoing projects.